 Thanksgiving is almost upon us and the Black Friday sales are slowly being revealed by retailers.
 You can’t go anywhere in the cyber world or the real world without hearing about the amazing Black Friday doorbuster sales that are coming.

-Before Black Friday hits and you find yourself stuck trying to find parking for 2 hours it’s important that you are prepared for this event.
-I have no clue as to where did the term Black Friday come from but I can share some Black Friday shopping tips to help you become a sales pro:
+Before Black Friday hits and you find yourself stuck trying to find parking for 2 hours or scrolling through offers it’s important that you’re prepared for this event.

 Okay do you really have to shop?
 The reason I ask this is because I could use some new clothes but I do not under any circumstances NEED any new clothes.
 My girlfriend is always bothering about my wardrobe (and other things) but I feel that I have soo many shirts and jeans that I haven’t worn in years.